-The TAZ 3D printer is able to print models that have angles and overhangs, even without support material depending on the overhang distance and angle.
+The LulzBot[®] TAZ 3D printer is able to print models that have angles and overhangs, even without support material.
+This will depend on the overhang distance and angle of your particular model file.
 Turn this option on if your model could benefit from support material.